 David Gates (54), VP of Regulatory Affairs, QA and QC.
 Dr. Gates joined Chembio in August 2004.
-His background includes almost twenty years of invitro diagnostic and medical device experience in R&D, Process Development, Regulatory Affairs and Quality Management.
+His background includes almost twenty years of in-vitro diagnostic and medical device experience in R&D, Process Development, Regulatory Affairs and Quality Management.
 During that time he has held vice-president level positions at Metrigenix, director level positions in Quality Management and Regulatory compliance at BD Diagnostic Systems and a broad range of high-level management positions at Difco Laboratories.
 He earned his Regulatory Affairs Certification in 1991 and has served as an Industrial Representative to the FDA Microbiology Advisory Panel (1996-2000).
 He has a PhD from University of Tennessee (Microbiology) and held a post-doctoral fellowship at State University of New York at Stony Brook (Molecular/Cellular Biology).

-Gary Meller MD, MBA (55), Director.
+Dr. Gary Meller (55), Director.
 Dr. Meller was elected to our Board of Directors on March 15, 2005.
 Dr. Meller has been the president of CommSense Inc., a healthcare business development company, since 2001.
 CommSense Inc. works with clients in Europe, Asia, North America, and the Middle East on medical information technology, medical records, pharmaceutical product development and financing, health services operations and strategy, and new product and new market development.
 From 1999 until 2001 Dr. Meller was the executive vice president, North America, of NextEd Ltd., a leading internet educational services company in the Asia Pacific region.
-Dr. Meller also is a member of the Advisory Board of Crestview Capital Master LLC, which was the lead investor in our series B preferred stock private placement.
-Dr. Meller a graduate of the University of New Mexico School of Medicine and has an MBA from the Harvard Business School.